BSAC’s Drysuit Training course will teach you how to dive safely in a drysuit, helping to keep you warm and more comfortable in cold-water conditions.

 The course can be also run as a series of evening sessions with a final dive in open water.

-Upon completion of your Drysuit Training, you can apply for a Drysuit Diver QRB certificate, which will enable you to hire a drysuit when you need to.
-Without a suitable qualification, resorts and dive centres may not hire you a suit.
+Upon completion of your Drysuit Training, you can apply for a Drysuit Diver Workshop Qualification Card, which will enable you to hire a drysuit when you need to.
+Without the Drysuit Qualification Card, resorts and dive centres may not hire you a drysuit.

 You could do this course at a local club, or at a BSAC centre.